A Brief Summary of Its Provisions and Benefits

 All employees who work 1,000 or more hours per plan year must participate.

 There are both employer and employee contributions, each equal to 2, 3, 4, 5, 6, or 7 percent of the employee’s compensation.
-The board of each school elects which plan (2, 3, 4, 5, 6, or 7 percent) to participate in.
+The school elects the plan in which to participate (2, 3, 4, 5, 6, or 7 percent).

-The board can choose whether employee contributions will be currently taxable or non-taxable.
-If the board chooses the regular plan, employee contributions are taxable; if the board chooses the employer contribution plan (ECP), employee contributions are non-taxable.
+The school can choose whether employee contributions will be currently taxable or non-taxable.
+If the school chooses the regular plan, employee contributions are taxable; if the school chooses the employer contribution plan (ECP), employee contributions are non-taxable.

 The Regular Plan: